rankutah/blog/sites/rodmaxfielddds/content/services/sedation.md

 {{< col >}}
 ### PLEASE NOTE

 Anyone being sedated for any procedure must have a designated driver.
-Patients who have been sedated can not operate a vehicle or other heavy machinery and should not be left alone.
+Patients who have been sedated cannot operate a vehicle or other heavy machinery and should not be left alone.
 Sedation patients should have someone to assist them when walking and should avoid stairs.

 ### Patient Instructions